 A. Since the normal receive span is only 35 khz, you can select what part of the band you wish to work by noting the spans shown on the bottom right of page 13 in the manual.
-We recommend that you place any extra capacitors in one of the zip loc bags that your components came in and tape or staple it to the inside of your manual should you decide to move the frequency span.
+We recommend that you place any extra capacitors back in the zip loc bag that your components came in and tape or staple it to the inside of your manual should you decide to move the frequency span.

 Q. I'd like to work a larger span of frequencies.
 What can I do?

 A. You can place a 150 pf NPO temperature stable capacitor across C8, preferably on the bottom of the board.
 This will allow you to span about 100 khz.
 You may wish to replace the 100 k tuning pot with a 10 turn 100 k pot to give you a finer tuning range.
 Of course you will have to make adjustments to C7 to adjust span of frequencies and also use screw standoffs to lower the circuitboard, and insulated washers between the nuts and board to prevent shorts.